Thursday

 January 1964 – The Avengers object when Hawkeye puts the Black Widow up for membership.
 Nevertheless, she accompanies them to Transia, where they battle the alien Ixar and rescue Quicksilver and the Scarlet Witch.
 Natasha is instrumental in defeating Ixar aboard his flying saucer.
 Later, on her way to Avengers Mansion, Natasha is shanghaied by S.H.I.E.L.D. and taken to the Helicarrier.
 Natasha accepts a mission to Communist China and returns to Avengers Mansion to sever her ties with Hawkeye.

-As part of her mission, the Black Widow breaks into a military base in Arizona and steals plans for a new atomic submarine.
+As part of her mission, Black Widow breaks into a military base in Arizona and steals plans for a new atomic submarine.
 Then, she steals an experimental rocket plane from General “Thunderbolt” Ross in New Mexico.
 She returns to Red China to a secret weapons R&D installation in the western deserts.
 There, she is shown their secret weapon, the Psychotron.
 However, the Reds know she is a double agent and throw her into the machine and turn it on.
 She manages to resist its effects, but her escape attempt fails.

 March 1964 – Natasha is finally released from the hospital in Hawaii and returns to New York, having decided to give up her identity as the Black Widow.
 She and Hawkeye enjoy a wonderful night on the town with Hercules and the Scarlet Witch.